Mary-Atieno/M-Gallery/README.md

 ## DESCRIPTION

-This is a photo gallery web Application where you can view different photos and see the details of each photo.You can also search a photo by category.
+A personal gallery made using Django that displays images of different types of things and allows people to see them.

 ## Features